 But guidance neglect and architectural ignorance are nearly invisible to a monitor.
 The agent just looks like it's... coding normally.
 You can't tell it didn't read the docs unless you know what the docs say.
 You can't tell it violated an architectural pattern unless you understand the architecture.
 These are the categories that require judgment, and judgment is exactly what the monitor lacks.

-I think this is the finding that worries me most.
-The things that are hardest for a monitor to catch are the things that require the most human judgment, and those are the things that cause the most damage when they compound.
+This is the finding that worries me most.
+The things that are hardest for a monitor to catch are the ones that require the most human judgment, and those are exactly the things that cause the most damage when they compound.

 The AI Labeller Is Pretty Good, Actually